SUNY Curriculum Code: 1509

 1 The preferred foreign language for this curriculum is Spanish.

 A graduate of the Business and Professional Golf Management BBA program should be able to:

-- Be knowledgeable of the complexities of golf course management and turf grass management to include: mowing, irrigation, aeration, and fertilization practices, as well as cup rotation, tee markers, and limiting play.
+- Exhibit knowledge of the complexities of golf course management and turf grass management to include: mowing, irrigation, aeration, and fertilization practices, as well as cup rotation, tee markers, and limiting play.

-- Develop a working knowledge of the food and beverage industry to include: the ability to identify the benefits and characteristics of a successful food and beverage operation; identify the typical levels of food and beverage and determine which services are appropriate; describe the stages of menu costing and development; and identify the phases of staffing the operation.
+- Validate knowledge of the beverage industry to include: the ability to identify the benefits and characteristics of a successful beverage operation; identify proper alcohol storage standards; demonstrate a knowledge of inventory control and cash control; demonstrate an understanding of Standard Drink Size and cost control; and identify the legal, moral and social obligations of proper beverage service.

 SUNY General Education Requirement

 Students who intend to receive AA, AS, or baccalaureate degrees must satisfy SUNY and campus General Education (GE) requirements to graduate.
 Students should be aware that GE requirements may vary by academic program.
 Consult with your academic advisor for program-specific information; for general information: General Education